 - We can install a single-phase string inverter up to 5kW with a 6.5kW array of panels.
 A well-designed solar system can save you thousands of dollars and significantly increase output by oversizing the panel array by up to 30% of the inverter’s rating.
 Find out more…

-Solaray are the Solar & Storage Experts in NSW.
+Solaray is the Solar & Storage Experts in NSW.
 Request a callback today for more information and personalised pricing: